digital-archives/HISTGA1011/syllabus/schedule/week05.md

 {: .label .label-yellow }
 Due
-* Post your pre-class reading reactions to Brightspace.
+* Post your pre-class reading reactions to Brightspace by 3:30pm today.
 * During/post-class activity: METS and PREMIS Metadata.
 Submit your annotated XML file in Brightspace.
+* Weekly activity: We will start <a href="https://digital-archives.github.io/HISTGA1011/activities/metadata.html" target="_blank">METS and PREMIS Metadata</a> in class.
+Submit your completed activity summary in Brightspace by the end of the week Sunday.

 {: .label .label-green }
 Read